spinkube/spin-plugin-kube/README.md

 spin plugins install k8s
 ```

-The canary release of the plugin represents the most recent commits on `main` and may not be stable, with some
+The canary release of the plugin represents the most recent commits on `main` and may not be stable, with some features
-features still in progress.
+still in progress.

 To install the canary release, use the `--url` parameter.

 ```sh
 spin plugins install --url https://github.com/spinkube/spin-plugin-k8s/releases/download/canary/k8s.json
 ```

+## Prerequisites

+Make sure you have spin-operator installed in your Kubernetes cluster.
+Follow the [spin-operator Quickstart
+Guide](https://github.com/spinkube/spin-operator/blob/main/documentation/content/quickstart.md) for a step-by-step
+tutorial to set up a development environment.

 ## Usage